januschung/rock-paper-scissors/README.md

 This is a python game.

-I want to mess with you!
+I want to mess with you again!